 [Faustus’s note: At the end of the first chapter of his dense 700-page tome Logic and Theism, the late logician Jordan Howard Sobel (1929-2010) offers these brief observations which strike as at once simple and deep, the sort of thing you look at and think “How very stupid of me not to have thought of this.”
+(This is reportedly what Thomas Henry Huxley uttered upon having Charles Darwin’s idea of natural selection explained to him.)
 A humbling experience, but also an enlightening one.
 Here Sobel suggests a way of disposing of theism that’s almost easier than recycling old beer bottles.

-The bibliogrpahic citation for this excerpt is as follows:
+The bibliographic citation for this excerpt is as follows:

 Jordan Howard Sobel, Logic and Theism: Arguments for and against the Existence of God.
 (New York and Cambridge: Cambridge University Press, 2004), pp. 24-5.